THEFB199/UniYear3-E-ProjectDocs/README.md

 Current Goal: Automate Travel to a specified location on a map

 - Next Step : SLAM the TriTrack - FH

+# Rubbish Sorting

+-Python and Opencv used to create computer vision method of detecting and recognising LED sequence.
+-Bins effectively detected from up to a metre
+-Code can be found in the RGB-Bin-Detection Repository

 # Crab Detection